Conduct and Interpret a Linear Regression

 What is Linear Regression?

 Linear regression is the most basic and commonly used predictive analysis.
-Regression estimates are used to describe data and to explain the relationship between one dependent variable and one or more independent variables.
+Researchers use regression estimates to describe data and explain the relationship between one dependent variable and one or more independent variables.
 At the center of the regression analysis is the task of fitting a single line through a scatter plot.
 The simplest form with one dependent and one independent variable is defined by the formula y = a + b*x.

 There are three major uses for Regression Analysis: 1) causal analysis, 2) forecasting an effect, 3) trend forecasting.
 Other than correlation analysis, which focuses on the strength of the relationship between two or more variables, regression analysis assumes a dependence or causal relationship between one or more independent and one dependent variable.